 - Reduced procurement and administrative costs

-Martin explained that multi-academy trusts (MATs) and federations of schools are well-placed to use joint procurement strategies, both for food and for other catering services, as a result of shared governance structures.
+Multi-academy trusts (MATs) and federations of schools are well-placed to use joint procurement strategies, both for food and for other catering services, because they have shared governance structures.

-However, he said that schools outside of MATs or federations can also set up joint procurement arrangements.
+However, schools outside of MATs or federations can also set up joint procurement arrangements.
 Groups of schools in the same geographical area can sometimes save money by reducing transport costs.

 Achieving catering savings: case study

 We spoke to Kai Muxlow, the school business manager at Kaizen Primary School, about how the school has saved money on school catering.
 Kaizen Primary School is a community school in Newham.

 Kai told us that the school managed to save £10,000 by switching from cartons of milk to using bottles provided by a local dairy wholesaler.

 He explained that initially the school did not have much time to prepare for the requirement to provide milk for all pupils.
 As a result, it did not have enough time to source the milk at the lowest possible price.